Events, Festivals and Exhibitions

 Food, food, food, is of course a big draw and as well as eating it, there are a number of other ways to get a deeper culinary experience in Peru.
 There are trips to explore recommended restaurants, to food markets, or to sample street food.
 Ceviche is world famous, but also try the aji de gallina (chicken in a creamy sauce), the huancaina (a spicy cheese sauce) and look out for Nikkei (Japanese/Peruvian fusion dishes).

-There’s more: the historic centre (a UNESCO World Heritage site), which can also be accessed by walking tours (some of which are free), or bus tours.
+There’s more: the historic centre (a UNESCO World Heritage site), which can also be accessed by walking tours (some of which are free), or as part of Peru group tours.
 If you like visiting museums there are art (including the photography of Mario Testino), ceramics, historical and natural history exhibits, or authentically decorated colonial homes.
 In the district of Miraflores there are two big attractions: the Huaca Pucllana pyramid and walks along the Pacific coast.

 Huaca Pucllana pyramid